Recognizing the 10 Most Common Codeine Addiction Symptoms

 7. Psychological Dysfunction

 Psychological dysfunction may take the form of psychotic-like behaviors, bouts of depression or persistent feelings of anxiety.
-This symptom also points to significant brain chemical imbalances.
+These symptoms also point to significant brain chemical imbalances caused by drug use.

 8. Rising Tolerance Levels